 All students do the same papers in Year 1, so you don't need to choose a major when you apply for the Bachelor of Sport and Recreation.
-You choose your major at the end of Year 1.
-You can also study a double major or complete the degree without a major, which gives you the flexibility to select a range of papers of interest from across all of our majors.
+You can choose your major at the end of Year 1.
+You can also study a double major, add a minor or complete the degree without a major, which gives you the flexibility to select a range of papers of interest from across all of our majors.